EXPLAINER: Why AP called Michigan for Biden

 In 2016, a combined total of about 80,000 voters spread across those states narrowly handed Trump the presidency.
 He carried each state by less than a percentage point.

-With Biden winning both Michigan and Wisconsin, all eyes are not on Nevada and Pennsylvania.
+With Biden winning both Michigan and Wisconsin, all eyes are on Nevada and Pennsylvania.
 Biden had a lead Wednesday evening in Nevada while Trump was leading in Pennsylvania, though there were still about 1 million votes left to count in the state, many of which were mail ballots.

 Voters who cast mail ballots have favored Biden.
 That’s likely because Trump spent months claiming without proof that voting by mail would lead to widespread voter fraud.